 Quality Assurance & Packing

-At the final work station, each sink is submitted to a detailed quality check, including joint integrity, water proofing, and a close look at the surface finish and basin geometry.
-Once the sink has been signed off by production management, the basin should be carefully placed into robust and transport proof packaging, along with any support and drainage components.
+At the final work station, each basin is submitted to a detailed quality check, including joint integrity, water proofing, and a close look at the surface finish and basin geometry.
+Once the basin has been signed off by production management, the basin should be carefully placed into robust and transport proof packaging, along with any support and drainage components.
 We also include a solid surface care kit for the client maintenance team.

 4: Solid Surface Basin Specification – Checklist